Don’t fall victim to a business loan scam. Know the warning signs and sneaky tactics to watch out for.

 Crooks are getting increasingly tech-savvy when it comes to taking advantage of the unwary.
 This lets them strike at US business owners from outside the country and steal not only money but also valuable personal information.
 They may approach you by:

-- Creating fake websites.
+- Fake websites.
 Sometimes scammers will create their own imitation business website and then use this to “prove” that they’re real.
 They might send out links to it in emails and elsewhere.
 It’s important to remember that having a professional looking website doesn’t necessarily mean a company is legitimate.
 Check for things like verified contact information and state licenses to confirm legitimacy.

 - Cold calls.
 Whether it’s through text messages, emails, phone calls or social media, beware of someone who keeps dangling a website address in front of you like a fishhook.
 Don’t click links you find in emails from unknown senders or in texts from unknown numbers.